tshaffer/chatorama/packages/chatalog/backend/scripts/promptForInitialClassification.md

 Constraints:

-"id" starts with "T-" and then a short kebab-case slug e.g. "T-on-ride-fuel-bars-vs-fruit"
+"id" starts with "T-" and then a short kebab-case slug

+e.g. "T-on-ride-fuel-bars-vs-fruit"

-"subjectId" MUST reference an "id" from "subjects"
+"subjectId" MUST reference an "id" from "subjects".

-"name" is a human-friendly topic label
+"name" is a human-friendly topic label.

-Do NOT include other fields
+Do NOT include other fields.

+Reuse and granularity:

+Reuse topics when multiple notes clearly address the same detailed theme.

-Reuse topics; avoid redundant near-duplicate topics
+Avoid redundant near-duplicate topics:

+If two candidate topics differ only trivially in wording, merge them.

+It is expected to have more topics than subjects.

+This is the normal and desired shape of the hierarchy.

+Topic vs subject decision:

+Topics are for specific, well-scoped themes within a subject, e.g.:

+"On-Ride Fuel: Bars vs Fruit"

+"Protein Needs for Active Older Adults"

+"Yogurt Choices and Heart Health"

+"Cheese Choices and Heart Health"

+"Post-Ride Protein Recovery Meals"

+If you are choosing between:

+new subject + single topic
+vs.

+existing subject + new topic
+you should usually choose existing subject + new topic.

+Inference:

-Infer topics from all hints and content (subjectHint, topicHint, chatTitle, promptText, responseText)
+Infer topics from all hints and content (subjectHint, topicHint, chatTitle, promptText, responseText).

 TOPIC RELATIONS FORMAT (optional but recommended)